sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/transform-request.md

 Sometimes you may need to transform the API requests before forwarding them to the backend services, such as adding/replacing some request headers, modify the request URI, and change the HTTP method.

-This guide tells you how to use the Request Rewrite plugin to do the request transforming.
+This guide tells you how to use the Proxy Rewrite plugin to do the request transforming.

 Prepare the Environment
 -----------------------